Aberdeen 4-1 Hibernian

 Hibs, who had been unbeaten away from home in the league since March, grabbed a late consolation when an Anthony Stokes shot deflected in off Shinnie.

-Aberdeen move into second place but will be overtaken on goal difference if Rangers are victorious later on Saturday.
+Aberdeen move into second place, three points clear of Rangers, who slipped to a surprise home loss to St Johnstone.

-The visitors remain in fourth spot, now nine points adrift of the Dons, having yielded just one point from a disappointing run against the Premiership's top three.
+The visitors remain in fourth spot, now nine points adrift of the Dons, having taken just one point from a disappointing run against the Premiership's top three.

 Hibs boss Neil Lennon had spoken during the week of the "outstanding" football his side had been playing, claiming their quality was second only to leaders Celtic.